 Question: How many pieces can my child perform for their entry?

-Answer: They may perform up to 8 minutes of music in each category.
-This 8 minutes may be made up of classical, hymns, hymn arrangements, spirituals and/or praise & worship.
-They may perform all classical or a mix of the different styles.
-It is suggested to do two contrasting styles (even within the classical category) in order to show the versatility of their playing or singing.
+Answer: They may perform 1 or 2 pieces with a total of no more then 4 minutes of music for Beginner/Advanced Beginner/Novice categories.
+Prizewinner and higher levels may perform up to 6 minutes of music.
+Musical selections may be made up of classical, hymns, hymn arrangements, spirituals and/or praise & worship.
+They may perform all classical or a mix of two different styles.

 Question: Do I need to bring a keyboard?

 Answer: No..pianos/keyboards will be provided in the audition rooms.